U.S. Hospitals Prepare Guidelines For Who Gets Care Amid Coronavirus Surge

 Could other professions also be a factor, meaning that a hospital might prioritize, say, a hedge fund manager over a landscaper?
 That's unlikely, according to Dr. Matthew Wynia, an infectious disease and public health specialist who directs the University of Colorado's Center for Bioethics and Humanities.

-Wynia said most hospitals should operate on the principle that every human life has equal worth, so patients are clinically evaluated the same regardless of their employment, gender, race, insurance or whether they have children.
+Wynia said most hospitals should operate on the principle that every human life has equal worth, so patients are clinically evaluated the same regardless of their employment, gender, race or insurance, or whether they have children.

 "So if you had someone who was an upstanding member of the local community or a big donor to the hospital or a well-known politician versus a clerk at the 7-Eleven or a homeless person," Wynia said, each of those patients should be evaluated equally.

-There's already evidence when it comes to coronavirus testing that rich and powerful people are getting greater access than ordinary Americans.
+There's already evidence that when it comes to coronavirus testing, rich and powerful people are getting greater access than ordinary Americans.

-But ideally, hospital decision-makers would have "blinded" information that prevents them from knowing details about a patient's source of payment, race, gender and other personal details, unless it's clinically relevant, Wynia said.
+But ideally, hospital decision-makers would have "blinded" information that prevented them from knowing details about a patient's source of payment, race, gender and other personal details, unless it were clinically relevant, Wynia said.

 Hospitals could adopt a lottery or first-come-first-served system for triaging patients, but that might mean someone less sick is treated before someone more sick, potentially failing to achieve the goal of saving the most lives.
 Hospitals could treat worse-off patients first, but if those people are unlikely to survive, doctors might be better off focusing on people who are less ill.